Homestead Poultry

 In general, cooked or raw fruits and vegetables are safe to give to your flock fairly frequently.
 They can also be offered in larger amounts than other scraps.
 Make sure you check out my list of good and bad table scraps for chickens before serving up leftovers to your flock!

-Tips for Holiday Leftovers Treats:
+Tips for Feeding Holiday Leftovers & Treats:

-• Give leftovers in late afternoon or evening, after your flock has eaten their share of regular feed.
+• Timing– Give leftovers in late afternoon or evening, after your flock has eaten their share of regular feed.

 #5.
 Safe Sled Rides